Estimated reading time: 6 minutes

 - Spread the crash force out of as much of the body surface area as possible.

 - Ride down the crash.
 This means to spread the crash energy out over more time for instance by the seat belts giving and stretching some during a crash

 - Protect the head, neck and spinal column — the parts of the human body that are really hard to repair once they are damaged.

 As you can imagine forward impacts are the most common type of impact.
 Another little factoid is that most crashes, like 97 percent, are 30mph or less.

 Frontal crashes: rear facing versus forward facing car seats

 When we’re talking about frontal crashes, we want the child to be rear facing for the at least their first two years.
 They are now making child restraints that go to much higher rear-facing weight limits.
 If you can keep your child rear facing longer, all the better.

-When we flip that child forward facing, the principle is that we’re using the harness to restrain the child’s body as that forward impact occurs.
+When we flip that child forward facing, we’re using the harness to restrain the child’s body.
 Ideally we’re going to be using the tether anchor system and the child restraint will be properly installed according to car seat manufacturer’s instructions.